Pythagorous-Studios/pythag/README.md

 # pythag
-A rudimentary for making text based adventure games in python
+A rudimentary engine for making text based adventure games in python